 The parents kept going with the little chick who was keeping up – there was no other choice for them.
 I can project all I want onto the duck parents – “Oh man, go get that baby!!
 It’s going to die!!
 Don’t you care?”
 It’s not going to change the nature of nature.

-In a similar scenario with the ducks, a human father would have saw to it that the mother and other child were safe then took off to get the other one.
-The instinct to save the wayward child would have been very strong and damn-near impossible to ignore.
+In a similar scenario with the ducks, a human father would have seen to it that the mother and child with her were safe before leaving to get the other one.
+The instinct to save the wayward child would’ve been very strong and damn-near impossible to ignore.
 It’s what allows people to lift cars off someone trapped underneath!

 When you find your humanity, caring is there. –Werner Erhard

-At the end of the video, a woman asked a question regarding what’s going on in the world, specifically referring to the issue of there being millions of refugees – what’s going on with humanity that this situation is ok?
+At the end of the video, a woman asked a question regarding what’s going on in the world, specifically referring to the issue of millions of refugees – what’s going on with humanity that this situation is ok?
 Werner stated: “Fear makes people less human.”
 Jim answered with the following:

 The problem is that when you create fear, it results in people doing things that are not fundamentally natural to them because they go into their stress mode and they don’t become more open, they become less open.
 If you look at our political situation you see a fear narrative and a group of people who are terrified and who then create “the other” in an artificial narrative that “there’s not enough” or “something’s being taken from me” or “somebody’s taking advantage.”
 Then you objectify the other and you justify doing horrible things.

-A case of me versus them; this is how it happens and this is how we remain separate from each other.
+In a state of fear, it becomes a case of me versus them; this is how it happens that we remain separate from each other.
 We forget to consider other people’s experiences and what they may have been through in their life.
 Instead, we objectify others, we judge them, and in doing so we lose our humanity.